Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: QUBO and Ising Machines

 \subsection{Ising Machines}

-It is expected that near-optimal solutions of QUBO problems are efficiently sampled via computers called \emph{Ising machines}.
+Near-optimal solutions of QUBO problems are expected to be efficiently sampled via computers called \emph{Ising machines}.
 Generally, an Ising machine takes a QUBO problem as an input and returns heuristic solutions of the QUBO problem.

-Ising machines tend to perform poorly when the input QUBO problem involves a complex energy landscape~\cite{mohseni2022ising}, which is a major issue of Ising machines for practical use.
-Furthermore, several Ising machines are physically implemented with limited graph structures which we call \emph{hardware graphs}.
+However, Ising machines tend to perform poorly when the input QUBO problem involves a complex energy landscape~\mbox{\cite{mohseni2022ising,stella2005optimization}}.
+Here, the complexity is typically explained by the behavior of local minima, such as their number and sharpness, the minimum energy gap between the two lowest energy levels and so on.
+Since practical combinatorial problems are typically associated with a badly complicated energy landscape when modeled in a QUBO form, this is a major issue of Ising machines for practical use.

+Several Ising machines are physically implemented with limited graph structures that we call \emph{hardware graphs}.
 For example, D-Wave Advantage~\cite{Dwaveadvantage} and Advantage2~\cite{Dwaveadvantage2} machines are associated with the Pegasus and Zephyr graphs, respectively.
-The hardware graph restricts the structure of an input QUBO problem in a sense that the graph associated with the QUBO problem must be a subgraph of the hardware graph.
+The hardware graph restricts the structure of an input QUBO problem in the sense that the graph associated with the QUBO problem must be a subgraph of the hardware graph.